ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 - : int -> string = <fun>
 ```

-Type type of `chef` is a subtype of the type of `upcasted_chef`.
-The function `upcasted_chef` has a smaller domain and larger codomain.
-However, the domain remains larger than the codomain of `ingredient` and the codomain remains smaller than the domain of `taste`.
-Therefore, it is safely possible to consider `chef` has an inhabitant of the type of `upcasted_chef`.
+The type of `chef` is a subtype of the type of `upcasted_chef`.
+The function `upcasted_chef` has a reduced domain and enlarged codomain.
+However, `upcasted_chef` has a domain that remains larger than the codomain of `ingredient` and, a codomain that remains smaller than the domain of `taste`.
+Therefore, it is safely possible to consider `chef` has an inhabitant of the type of `upcasted_chef` in the composition pipe where it is used.

-It is also possible to refactor `chef` into a new function that will be safely used at the same place.
+It is also possible to refactor `chef` into a new function that will can be used safely at the same place.
 ```ocaml
 # let refactored_chef = function `Flour -> `Bread | `Fish -> (`Soup : [> `Bread | `Soup | `Stew ]);;